thuaultc/kubernetes/README.md

-# :rocket: Kubernetes manifests
+# :rocket: Kubernetes

-This repository contains manifests for the deployment of several services on my dedicated cluster.
+This repository contains manifests for the deployment of several services on my dedicated Kubernetes cluster.

 ## What's in there ?